Embracing Cloud Olive Trees: Enhancing UK Gardens

 Feeding

-• Fertilization: Apply a balanced fertilizer, such as an olive-specific feed, every two weeks from May to October to promote healthy growth.thepalmtreecompany
+Fertilization: Apply a balanced fertilizer, such as an olive-specific feed, every two weeks from May to October.
+This promotes healthy growth.
+The Palm Tree Company

 Pruning

-• Technique: Use sharp secateurs to make clean cuts; focus on maintaining the rounded cloud formations.
+Technique: Use sharp secateurs to make clean cuts.
+Focus on keeping the rounded cloud formations intact.

 Winter Protection